 It’s difficult to define exactly what constitutes email spam.
 What might be a useful newsletter to one person could be unwanted advertising to another, and a welcome business opportunity will be ill-received if sent to the wrong recipient.

-In most cases, however, a spam email is one that we did not solicit, that we can’t unsubscribe from, and which is sent to thousands and millions of recipients at the same time.
+In most cases, however, a spam email is one that we did not solicit, that we can’t unsubscribe from, and that is sent to thousands of recipients at the same time.

 Email spam has dramatically evolved, but so have the tools to detect it.
+Spammers spend millions of dollars outsmarting Big Tech, but for most people, the days of hundreds of unwanted emails for restricted medical supplies and golden investment opportunities are over.
+Today, it is once again safe to publish your email address.
 Here are some techniques that spam filters and email providers use to keep your inbox clean.

 1. Unsubscribe assistance